 “Never has anyone offered any satisfactory explanation for these adjustments [to the Paraguay weather station data].
 Perhaps it’s about time someone did.”

 He was taking his lead from Christopher Booker’s column in the Telegraph, which itself rested on some perhaps rather over-hasty fuming by climate bloggers.
-The climate commentariat had a field day, filling the comment boxes with their hobby-horses, inanities and spite.
-None of them, the otherwise-excellent Delingpole included, bothered to send 60 minutes on what journalists and activists are supposed to do in such circumstances: in-depth historical research.
+The climate commentariat had a field day, filling the comment boxes with their hobby-horses and inanities.
+None of them, the otherwise-excellent Delingpole included, bothered to spend 60 minutes on what journalists and activists are supposed to do in such circumstances: in-depth historical research.
 I’ve done some of that research, and found it easy to knock down their claims that climate experts couldn’t know why or how or if the station had moved.
 Along the way I inadvertently uncovered evidence which also invalidated their opponents’ rebuttal.

 First, here’s the core graph (BEST) for the weather station in question, La Victoria / Puerto Casada, a miserable little river port of 7,000 souls that sits in the jungle just below the northern part of Paraguay.
 Currently it’s lacking even running water, according to the news reports.
 But their weather station is important, because it’s said to be one of only three rural stations that have operated over the long-term in that nation.